hero media

 Best for: Gunkan sushi, said to be invented at Ginza Kyubey where chef Akira worked for 15 years.

-Sydney’s leading Japanese hospitality group, Azabu, is behind Sydney’s most exciting new precinct.
-Prefecture 48 was designed by architects Bates Smart and Studio Ongarato to be the unofficial extension of Japan’s 47 prefectures.
-And the omakase – a meal comprising dishes selected by the chef – at Omakase is one of the best omakases in Sydney.
-Perch at one of just eight seats at the counter where sushi master Akira Horikawa (ex-Ginza Kyubey, Tokyo) presides while preparing your exclusive tasting of dishes such as the gunkan (battleship) sushi topped with uni (urchin) or lobster.
-This fine expression of omakase includes nigiri topped with otoro (a fatty cut of tuna belly), where you can appreciate every individual grain of rice.
-Peel open the noren and let the games begin.
+Japanese hospitality group, Azabu, is behind Sydney’s most exciting new precinct.
+Set inside Prefecture 48 – designed by architects Bates Smart and Studio Ongarato to be the unofficial extension of Japan’s 47 prefectures – Omakase is one of the best Japanese restaurants in Sydney.
+Perch at one of just eight seats at the counter where sushi master Akira Horikawa (ex-Ginza Kyubey, Tokyo) will prepare an exclusive tasting of dishes such as the gunkan (battleship) and sushi topped with lobster.
+This fine expression of omakase includes nigiri topped with otoro (a fatty cut of tuna), where you can appreciate every individual grain of rice.

 Address: Price: $$$$